qscat/qscat/docs/source/manual/plugin/required_inputs.rst

 .. tip:: **Automating attribute table**

-   You can manually add the attribute table, but you can also automate the addition of the required attribute fields name and data types using the ``QSCAT`` :ref:`tab_automator_shoreline_fields` automator.
+   You can manually add the attribute table, but you can also automate the addition of the required attribute fields name and data types using the ``QSCAT`` :ref:`tab_automator_shorelines_fields` automator.

 .. _plugin_required_inputs_baseline: